Shiri Maimon

-In 2008 Maimon won Best Israeli Act and performed in the MTV Europe Music Awards, where she was also nominated for Europe's Favorite Act.
-In June 2013 Maimon became one of the judges for the first season of The X Factor Israel.
+In 2008, Maimon won Best Israeli Act and performed in the MTV Europe Music Awards, where she was also nominated for Europe's Favorite Act.
+In June 2013, Maimon became one of the judges for the first season of The X Factor Israel.
 She continued her role for the second and third seasons.
-On 2018 It was revealed that Maimon would leave the show in favor of the rival network show, Rising Star Israel.
+In 2018, it was revealed that Maimon would leave the show in favor of the rival network show, Rising Star Israel.

-In 2018 Maimon started starring in the Broadway show "Chicago" in the role of Roxie Hart.
+In 2018, Maimon made a starring replacement in the role of Roxie Hart in the Broadway show Chicago.
+In February 2024, she recorded a live album of greatest hits accompanied by the Israel Philharmonic Orchestra.

 Early life and career

 1981–2002: Early life

-Maimon was born in Haifa, Israel, and raised in the neighborhood of Kiryat Haim.
-Her family is of both Sephardi Jewish and Mizrahi Jewish (Algerian-Jewish, Syrian-Jewish, and Greek-Jewish) descent.
+Maimon was born in the city of Haifa, Israel; and raised in the neighborhood of Kiryat Haim.
+Maimon family is of both Mizrahi Jewish and Sephardi Jewish descent, both of her parents were born in Israel, in a podcast interview it was revealed that her family roots are from Syria and Algeria.
 Her parents are Mazal and Natan Maimon, and she has an older brother named Rami, an older sister named Livnat, and a younger brother named Asaf.
 In Hebrew, her first name could mean either "sing" (in imperative mood) or "my song".

-Maimon made her debut at the age of ten, when she performed at the Festigal as one of the Festival's children, and sang the song "BeChol Matzav" (In Any Way) by Si Heiman.
+Maimon made her debut at the age of ten, when she performed at the Festigal as one of the Festival's children, and sang the song "BeChol Matzav" ("In Any Way") by Si Heiman.
 At the age of 12, she joined a children's music band called "Tehila".
 Maimon was also a presenter on the community channel for several times.
 In high school, she was a member of the band of one of the national youth organizations (HaNoar HaOved VeHaLomed) in her hometown.

-After graduating high school, She served in the Israel Defense Forces as a soldier, where she sang with the Israeli Air Force Entertainment Troupe (where she first met Tzvika Hadar, who latter became the host of the show "Kokhav Nolad").
-In 2001, she was featured on a music video by the band Teapacks called "Ilu hait" (If You Were).
-Later, she worked a year and a half as a singer, dancer, and bartender in the "Excite" nightclub in Eilat.
-She enrolled in Beit Zvi school of the Performing Arts, but left a short time after when she found out that she passed the auditions to the reality show "Kokhav Nolad".
+After graduating high school, Maimon was enlisted as a soldier into the Israel Defense Forces (IDF), where she sang with the Israeli Air Force Band (as well as first met director Tzvika Hadar, who later became the host of the reality show Kokhav Nolad).

+In 2001, she was featured on a music video by the band Teapacks called "Ilu Hait" ("If You Were").
+Later, she worked a year and a half as a singer, dancer, and bartender, at a nightclub in the southmost Israeli city of Eilat.
+She enrolled in Beit Zvi school of the Performing Arts, but left a short time after when she found out that she passed the auditions to the reality show Kokhav Nolad.